-each consolidated pair versus the orientation of each pair on the array.
-The result is a sinusoidal relationship due to the dot product in Equation 26.
-This indicates that over this time a constant angular speed projected onto the orientation of a pair of detectors is a good approximation.
-Note that the pair-lag divided by the separation on the array has units of inverse angular velocity.
+pair-lag divided by the separation on the array has units of inverse angular velocity.
 The magnitude of the measured velocity of the atmosphere across the array is given by the inverse of the amplitude of the sine wave.
-To find the net angular velocity of the wind relative to the array, we fit the pair-lags to the model in Equation 26.
-This estimates the aggregate relative atmospheric velocity, which leads to a clear difference between left- and right-going scans (see Figure 9).
-After accounting for the telescope motion using Equation 33, we compute the components of the wind from the definitions of $u{\text{east}}$ and $u{\text{north}}$ in Equation 34.
+To find the net angular velocity of the wind relative to the array, we fit the pair-lags to the model in Eq.
+(26).
+This estimates the aggregate relative atmospheric velocity, which leads to a clear difference between left- and right-going scans (see Fig. 9).
+After accounting for the telescope motion using Eq.
+(33), we compute the components of the wind from the definitions of u{east} and u{north} in Eq.
+(34).

 The ACT data correspond well to the linear pair-lag model and give generally consistent estimates of the atmospheric motion for all consolidated pairs.
-The high signal-to-noise shown in Figure 9 is typical for 80% of the data.
-This behavior is consistent across several years of ACT observation, even when scans are further subdivided into sub-scans.
+The high signal-to-noise shown in Fig. 9 is typical for 80% of the data.
+This behavior is consistent across several years of ACT observation, even when scans are further subdivided into subscans.
 Our results show that there are variations in the wind profile on the order of a few seconds, and that we can measure them consistently.